Plugin: go.d.plugin Module: memcached

 This collector supports collecting metrics from multiple instances of this integration, including remote instances.

-If no configuration is given, collector will attempt to connect to memcached instance on 127.0.0.1:11211
+If no configuration is given, collector will attempt to connect to memcached instance on 127.0.0.1:11211 address.

 The default configuration for this integration does not impose any limits on data collection.